WaeliaMe/PiRC/docs/Security.md

 ---

+  ### Governance Trigger Conditions

+   Governance review is required when:
+  - Slashing exceeds a defined threshold (e.g., > 20%)
+  - Permanent ban is proposed
+  - Disputed penalties are flagged

+  ### Voting Rules:

+  - Minimum quorum required
+  - Majority or supermajority decision
+  - Time-bound voting window

+This ensures decentralization and prevents abuse of authority.

+---

 ## 5. Audit & Transparency
 - Every action is recorded on-chain and can be queried via API:
   - Suspended rewards